ericmjl/hiveplot/README.md

 # Change Log

+0.1.8.2:

+1. Changed the setup script to use `MANIFEST.in`.

 0.1.7.4:

 1. Fixed a bug that would cause drawing to not work on Python 3 `dict_key` objects do not have a `.index(item)` the way `lists` have.